tradovate/example-api-js/tutorial/WebSockets/EX-12-Calculating-Open-PL/README.md

             accountId: id
         })
         console.log(orderId)
-        await socket.synchronize() //synchronize the result - this is what we need the socket for }
+        await socket.synchronize() //synchronize the result - this is what we need the socket parameter for }

     $buyBtn.addEventListener('click', onClick('Buy'))